spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/00-add-virtual-cluster-to-host-cluster.md

 # Prerequisites

 -  A Spectro Cloud account.

 - A configured [Cluster](/clusters).

 - Attach any required policies in your cloud account that must be added to your virtual cluster deployment.
-Refer to [Add Node-Level Policies in your Cloud Account](#add-node-level-policies-in-your-cloud-account).
+  - For AWS, refer to the [Required IAM Policies](/clusters/public-cloud/aws/required-iam-policies#globalroleadditionalpolicies) documentation.

 <InfoBox>